-How to Propagate Snake Plants (4 Easy Propagation Methods)
+How to Propagate Snake Plants by 4 Easy Propagation Methods

-Snake Plants are easily propagated at the beginning of the growing season by plant division or from leaf cuttings which can be rooted either in water or in soil.
+Snake Plants are easily propagated by plant division or from leaf cuttings which can be rooted either in water or in soil.

 Snake Plant propagation by plant division is far much faster than propagation from leaf cuttings.
 From experience, the leaf cuttings can take upto 2 months to root.
 Cuttings rooted in water take much longer to root.
 Variegated Snake Plants grown from leaf cuttings will lose variegation; the new plant will not resemble the mother plant.

-Snake Plant also called Mother-in-law's Tongue, Devil's Tongue, Jinn's Tongue, Bow String Hemp and Snake Tongue is a popular, low maintenance plant with air cleaning properties.
-It is one of the best air purifying plants.
+Let's dive into some facts about these plants.
+Snake Plant also called Mother-in-law's Tongue, Devil's Tongue, Jinn's Tongue, Bow String Hemp and Snake Tongue is among the popular, low maintenance plants with air cleaning properties.

 Dracaena trifasciata "Golden Hahnii"